Old's Cool, Newport.

 Seriously, the Old's Cool crew and I would like to bring as much of our learned purpose and earned meaning as we can back to our adopted city, and help build a way better, more beautiful, and wicked-cooler community.

-We're planting our flag in Newport.
+We're planting our flag here.

 Cities have a fantastic opportunity to encourage civic pride by turning their citizens into literal flag wavers, but the sad truth is most municipal banners are known as SOBs (Seals on a Bedsheet).
 Even though Newport’s flag is historically significant, it probably won’t delight any of the residents or tourists who don’t know its importance: